VKCOM/statshouse/website/docs/guides/view-graph.md

 <img src={TableView} width="900"/>

-Choose the columns to show:
+Choose the tags to show or hide as columns (an "eye" symbol), or to group by (a "checkmark" sign):

 <img src={TableChoose} width="500"/>